 Still Using Weak Passwords?
 Do This Instead.

 Although widely known as the first line of defense in avoiding cybercrime, passwords have long been firmly established as the weakest link in public entity cybersecurity protocol.
 Poorly managed passwords remain the most significant and preventable threat to your public entity’s security posture due to the unfortunate reality that people continue to use weak login passwords.
-To make matters worse, these same passwords are often also used across various devices, platforms, and websites.
+To make matters worse, these same passwords are often used across various devices, platforms, and websites.
 In these cases, by hacking one password, cybercriminals effectively open the doors to your entire digital ecosystem.

 Are you still using your cat’s name, followed by an exclamation point, as your password?
 Do you use the same password for a variety of logins?
 If so, it’s time for a change.
 And when it comes to protecting yourself, your colleagues, and the community you serve, there’s no better time than the present.